vaibhav-sharma29/sigma-demo/README.md

 # sigma-demo
-This is a demo for git class
+This is a demo for git class.